smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - John Scalzi, read 33 times

 **TOTAL**: 948 total authors read, with 256 unique.
+157 authors were used only once for this square.

 ### 3. Bottom of the TBR